Dear Dr. Louis,

 - We read literature in order not to feel alone, to feel a connection with humanity, and to learn from other generations and cultures.
 We discover characters who struggle with similar heartaches, joys, vices, virtues, depravity, goodness, epiphanies, weaknesses, and strengths as we.
 You might say, “Short stories provide the same.”
 To a certain extent, they do, but not to the degree and to the depth with which a novel or drama provides.
 The ebb and flow of life is played out in a novel, whereas a short story is – well – short and does not have as much time to delve into the inner recesses of the human condition.
 The journey of life is filled with ups and downs; so is the journey of a masterful novel and drama.

 - Reading a significant novel or drama builds stamina.
-In our current era of the need for immediate gratification, settling into a novel or drama teaches students that gratification also comes with hard work, long hours, and commitment.
+In our current era of the need for immediate gratification, settling into a novel or drama teaches students that gratification also comes with hard work, serious study, and commitment.
 I find myself a little disappointed when I finish a novel or drama in which I have been immersed.
 I guess, in some ways, I have become one of the characters, as I have learned about the characters, their lives and struggles, and feel a part of the story through my imagination.
 I become part of the text.

-- With regard to standards and students practicing those standards and skills multiple times, any great classic has multiple opportunities to practice certain standards.
+- With regard to standards and students practicing those standards and skills multiple times, any great classic has multiple opportunities to practice English language arts standards.
 In fact, look at your standards and select a handful to practice in any given novel.
 When I was a vertical team coordinator, we looked at our core literature and determined which specific skills and standards would be taught in the novels and dramas.
 Then we found dozens of opportunities in each novel.
 A team of teachers will find them.
 Divide and conquer.
 Determine the skills, divide the chapters among the group of teachers, and find those skills.
 They are there!
 Trust me.
 And feel free to contact me and ask for my novel skills spreadsheet!

 Finally, like you, I recommend that we integrate short pieces, both fiction and non-fiction into the teaching of long pieces.
 With regard to writing, create a prompt that asks students to write short literary analyses and long expository pieces or vice versa.
 For example, in John Steinbeck’s Of Mice and Men, teachers have many opportunities to teach many standards and ask students to write in the various modes of discourse: